CruxConnect/crux-docs/_includes/product/response/item.md

 fba_certified
 : (boolean) The Fulfillment By Amazon (FBA) Certified parameter indicates whether this supplier has FBA set up on this Item.

-custom_attributes
+item_attributes
-: (object) The Custom Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.
+: (object) The Item Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.

 categories
 : (array) Array of categories, as provided by the Supplier, for the Item.